OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ---
-ms.date: 05/01/2019
+ms.date: 05/02/2019
 description: Authenticate users using custom functions in Excel.
-title: Authentication for Custom Functions
+title: Authentication for custom functions
+localization_priority: Priority
 ---

-# Authentication
+# Authentication for custom functions

 In some scenarios your custom function will need to authenticate the user in order to access protected resources.
 While custom functions don't require a specific method of authentication, you should be aware that custom functions run in a separate runtime from the task pane and other UI elements of your add-in.
 Because of this, you'll need to pass data back and forth between the two runtimes using the `Office.Storage` object and the Dialog API.